Why I Launched StartU

 The diversity of experiences that our team boasts allows us to effectively identify the most promising student and alumni companies at each of our campuses.
 Additionally, since our Campus Leads and Scouts are all current students, we have the best eyes and ears to identify the best student and recent alumni founded companies at each of our schools.

 Plus, we have a lot of fun.
-Case in point: going on Jon Steinberg’s Cheddar TV in a blue wig.
+Case in point: going on Jon Steinberg’s Cheddar TV in a blue wig (see picture below).

 We Are Content Creators and Connectors